nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 __Experience gameplay with no frustration of collisions.__

 Tracks with a lot of space and visibility, most primarily by using Platform blocks to create more open and wide areas.
 These tracks are the most basic, and are very straight forward from start to finish.
 The player has a lot of space to drive, even if they might touch a lot of penalty surfaces.
 There are no sharp difficult turns or too narrow obstacles.
-These tracks should not be too “Fast”, they are typically a little slower.
+These tracks should not be too "Fast", they are typically a little slower.

 ### 2. Slow